gnzsnz/ib-gateway-docker/README.md

 The docker image version is similar to the IB Gateway version on the image.

-The IB Gateway Application is published via two channels: 'stable' and 'latest'.
-IB does not let you choose a specific version for download, nor is there an archive of historic versions.
-Therefore this repository contains the full Gateway installation file for all supported versions, so that a specific image version can be re-build at any time.

 See [Supported tags](#Supported-Tags)

 ## Customizing the image